mkeeter/futureproof/README.md

 or add support for more platforms.

 If you'd like to add major features, please fork the project;
-I'd be happy to link to any forks which achieve critical momemtum!
+I'd be happy to link to any forks which achieve critical momentum!

 ## License